 "='#0F' + get(hsl2Rgb(0.4, 0.5, 0.8), 1) + 'FF'"

 2 new functions were added to the core functions:

 More functions are expected, read on the section What is Next.

 When it’s set to

-true by default, since this it would make breaking changes, then is therefore
+true by default, but since this it would create breaking changes, thus therefore is set to

 false by default.